 - Exercise and stretch – Exercising and stretching may strengthen muscles and keep the body flexible.
 Remember to check with your physician before starting any new exercise program.

 If You Develop Nerve Pain

 Are you dealing with symptoms of pain, tingling, numbness, cramping, and/or weakness in your arms or legs?
 Have you tried conservative treatments, such as medications and physical therapy, with no relief?
 At Laser Spine Institute, we employ a variety of minimally invasive, outpatient procedures to help people find relief from back and neck pain.
-Contact us today for more information or for a complimentary review of your MRI or CT scan.
+Contact us today for more information or for a review of your MRI or CT scan.